electrocret/LibreNMSAPIClient/README.md

 c-combines all of the API responses into a single list instead of a separate list for each response.

 o-optional - makes all parameters optional.

+# Contributing
+If you want to contribute please fork this project, push your changes and send a pull request.